christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   2. **You will find it difficult to train with others**.
 Everyone has different abilities and training methods.
-You are going to find that you are further behind on shorter runs to begin with, and probably further ahead on longer runs feeling fresher while others bonk or exhaust themselves.
-If you run with a club, this gives you a really good opportunity to spend more time with the slower runners at the back, enjoying new conversations whilst keeping your own training intact.
+You are going to find that you are further behind on shorter runs to begin with, and probably further ahead on longer runs due to improved pacing, feeling fresher while others bonk or exhaust themselves.
+If you run with a club, this gives you a really good opportunity to spend more time with runners of different abilities, enjoying new conversations whilst keeping your own training intact.

   ![Spend time running with runners of all abilities while club